tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 This building block is meant to be a complement to our previous one on [how to export project environments with Docker](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/reproducible-work/dockerhub/).
 Thus, while the steps here presented are valid is a general sense, its details were designed to match the particularities of the containerization process described in the preceding building block.
 We strongly recommend you to [visit that other building block](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/reproducible-work/dockerhub/) to get a firmer understanding of the present one's content.

 {{% /warning %}}

+{{% tip %}}

+Cloud virtual machines offer many advantages in terms of flexibility and computational power.
+However, if you are trying to replicate a Docker-containerized project environment in your local computer, simply follow Steps 2 and 3 of this building block and access Jupyter Notebook as you usually do.
+Alternatively, after Steps 2 and 3, you can jump straight to Step 5 and follow it but employing your internal IP address (Which is typically: `127.0.0.1`) instead of the Cloud virtual machine's external IP.

+{{% /tip %}}

 ### Step 1: Install and Set up Docker in your Google cloud instance